 - Tax Returns

 - Credit Reports

 Advantages and Disadvantages of Using Business Lines of Credit

 No one credit option applies to all businesses.
-Once you understand the requirements in applying for a LOC, it’s good to know if it’s the best fit for your small business.
+Once you understand the requirements for applying for a LOC, it’s good to know if it’s the best fit for your small business.
 While a great option for covering small business expenses or accounting for low-revenue periods, it’s good to know the advantages and disadvantages of business lines of credit.

 Business lines of credit offer one of the most flexible cash reserves available for small businesses.
 The money provided by the lender is available at any time for any business purchase.
 Additionally, rather than paying a flat sum for a given loan, you spend what you borrowed and only borrow what you need to account for various expenses.
-In fact, interest rates on LOCs can be balanced much more quickly by paying off balances before they’re due.
+In fact, interest rates on LOC can be balanced much more quickly by paying off balances before they’re due.

 How to Make the Most of Your Lines of Credit

-Are you looking to expand your growing business and need a flexible cash source to meet your demands?
+Are you looking to expand your growing business and require a flexible cash source to meet your demands?
 If so, BitX Funding is the online marketplace for you.
 We specialize in securing loans for small business owners to compete in the global market.
 With plenty of resources to help you learn the ins and outs of lending, we can help you get the best loan options for your small business.